 BoG recommendation: Even with the signalling of the scaling ratios, the techncial intent of the constraints is still needed for fixing bugs.
 Unless the constraint is contained in the constraints to the values of the scaling ratios, they need to be expressed based on the variables of the NNPF output picture width and height based on the scaling ratios.

-On item 4)g: deferred.
+On item 4)g: No action on this item.

-On item 4)h: Revisit.
+BoG recommendation: Adopt item 4)h in spirit.
+The wording of the constraints needs to use the syntax element names directly.